kamangir/bluer-ugv/bluer_ugv/docs/bluer-swallow-digital-operation.md

     - r: to reboot.
     - s: to shutdown.
     - u: to update.
+    - space: to stop.
 - **leds**:
     - green: control loop.
     - red:
        - flashing: release the push button to update.
        - solid: release the push button to shutdown.
     - yellow: command received.
+- **mouse pad**:
-- **mouse pad**: move your finger:
+    - move your finger:
-    - vertically to adjust speed.
+        - vertically: to adjust speed.
-    - horizontally to set steering.
+        - horizontally: to set steering.
+    - double click: to stop.
 - **push button**: press and hold:
-    - for 5 seconds to update.
+    - for 5 seconds: to update.
-    - for 10 seconds to shutdown.
+    - for 10 seconds: to shutdown.
-    - for > 15 seconds to skip.
+    - for > 15 seconds: to skip.